Foundations of Rational Quantum Field Theory, I: #1

 The initial idea is the following conjecture that we set out to establish: all integrable $N=2$ supersymmetric field theories are in one to one relation with rational conformal field theories.
 The mapping of a given RCFT to an $N=2$ supersymmetric field theory is done by the identification of the fusion ring of the rational conformal field theory (RCFT) with the chiral ring of the $N=2$ supersymmetric theory.
 This is the first isomorphism of categories discussed above, and the key to the others.
-Our purpose in this paper, and in its sequel, \REF\Prep{D. Gepner, On the structure of rational field theory, II, in preparation} ref. \r\Prep, is to establish this basic theorem.
+Our purpose in this paper, is to establish this basic theorem.